You might have started your writing business because you love to write.

-You may get a lot of positive feedback on your writing.
+You might get a lot of positive feedback on your writing.

-And you may have even picked up many great writing gigs over the years, solidifying your status as a professional writer.
+And you might have even picked up many great writing gigs over the years, solidifying your status as a professional writer.

 But something is missing.